The Core Component Image Component is an adaptive image component.

 <img src="path-to-component">.
 This prevents the browser from executing any scripts embedded in the SVG file.

-To experience the Image Component as well as see examples of its configuration options as well as HTML and JSON output, visit the Component Library.
+To experience the Image Component and see examples of its configuration options and HTML and JSON output, visit the Component Library.

 The latest technical documentation about the Image Component can be found on GitHub.